 Wellness and Health

 Tai Chi for Beginners

 Day: 10 Wednesdays Time: 9:30-10:30 a.m.
-Dates: 3/13-5/15 Location: UMass Boston, McCormack Hall, 1st Floor, Beacon Fitness Center Facilitator: David Chancogne Description: Tai chi chuan is an internal Chinese martial art embodying Taoist philosophy, and accordingly is extremely beneficial for good health.
+Dates: 9/18-11/20 Location: UMass Boston, McCormack Hall, 1st Floor, Beacon Fitness Studio (Student I.D. required) Facilitator: Michael fioretti Description: Tai Chi Chuan is an internal Chinese martial art embodying Taoist philosophy, and accordingly is extremely beneficial for good health.
 It is also a method of relaxation, used for increased focus and concentration.
 Benefits include stress reduction and better concentration, as well as improved flexibility, strength, an enhanced immune system, balance, memory, circulation, and coordination.
 Limited to 15 participants.
 Note: UMass Boston student ID is required to enter the Beacon Fitness Center where the class will be held.
 Please contact the OLLI office for more details.

 Aging Gracefully with Meditation and Yoga

 Day: 4 Tuesdays Time: 1:15-3:15 p.m.
 Dates: 11/5-11/26 Location: UMass Boston, McCormack Bldg., 3rd FL, Room 201 Facilitator: Pat Morris Description: Slowing down is the precursor to yoga and meditation.
 This simple act allows us to consider our thoughts, feelings and actions more carefully in our desire to age gracefully.
 Every class will be experiential; we will learn a variety of mediation practices, breathing exercises, and some gentle yoga routines that do not involve getting on a yoga mat.
 The focus of each class will be the aging process and how to navigate our journey through this new stage of our lives.
 We will share and discuss recent research on aging.
 Wear comfortable clothing.
 Come prepared to enjoy our time together.